-- (a) If an employee substitutes on any job during the absence of another employee, or performs duties of a higher classification, he/she shall receive the rate of pay for the job, or his/her regular rate, whichever is greater. - (b) In multi-employee work locations, qualified part-time employees will be offered on a seniority basis the first chance for extra employment.
+- (a) If an employee substitutes on any job during the absence of another employee, or performs duties of a higher classification, they shall receive the rate of pay for the job, or their regular rate, whichever is greater. - (b) In multi-employee work locations, qualified part-time employees will be offered on a seniority basis the first chance for extra employment.